09 Jun Starting an online business in Australia – where do you start?

 What are the other costs?

-- A domain name – Australian domain names are $59.95 incl.
-GST for two years when purchased from us.
-Other companies have different .com.au domain name prices.
+- A domain name – Australian domain names vary in pricing for two years.
 If you already have a domain name you may wish to transfer it, or keep it with your current provider and ‘point’ it at the server your ecommerce provider is using.
+We can help you with this if you choose Ozcart as your ecommerce shopping cart.

 - Merchant, gateway or PayPal costs (if you are accepting credit cards) – the payment provider you use will charge fees to accept credit cards regardless of who you use.
 Live transaction processing through your store will mean you will need to sign up with a payment gateway provider like eWAY or SecurePay as well as a merchant account at a bank.
 Alternatively, live processing through PayPal or Paymate will require an account through these providers.
 Each have their own fee structures.